Tanushdas22/MongoNews/README.md

 ## System Overview

-**NewsDB Explorer** is a two-phase system designed to manage and query large datasets of newspaper articles.
+**MongoNews** is a two-phase system designed to manage and query large datasets of newspaper articles.

 - **Phase 1:** Loads a JSON file of articles into a MongoDB collection efficiently, with validation and batch insertion.
 - **Phase 2:** Provides an interactive menu to explore the database with queries such as most common words, article counts by date, top sources, and recent articles per source.